CALL FOR PAPERS

 - Length: Up to 4 pages (excluding references)

-- Proceedings: Not included in official proceedings
+- Proceedings: Not included in official proceedings; linked on the workshop webpage

 - Scope: Work-in-progress and preliminary results